Highly rated local moving companies for Knoxville to Charleston moves

 - Charleston is more walkable than Knoxville with a score of 40 out of 100 vs Knoxville’s 31 out of 100.

-- Air quality in Charleston is good, and in Knoxville it's good.
+- Air quality in Charleston is Good, and in Knoxville it’s Good.

 - State licensing: To promote safety, economic development, and ethical business practices, the South Carolina Office of Regulatory Staff (ORS) oversees movers in the state.
 They are responsible for inspecting, examining, and auditing public utility providers like movers.
 Ensure the company you choose is licensed to handle your move.

-- State regulator: You can verify a South Carolina moving company's license by visiting the state's public utilities commission.
+- State regulator: To confirm a moving company’s license in South Carolina, visit the state’s public utilities commission.

-- Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
-When moving in South Carolina, explore movers' insurance options.
+- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
+When moving in South Carolina, explore movers’ insurance options.
 Many offer Released Value Protection at no extra cost, covering items at 60 cents per pound.
 For enhanced protection, discuss Full Value Protection with the moving company or consider third-party insurance providers.
 Prioritize understanding coverage limits and potential extra costs.
 Read reviews to make an informed decision on the best insurance for your South Carolina move.

 - Moving checklist: Let our moving checklist guide you through the process and help ensure nothing slips through the cracks.